 What are the 12 Steps?

-The 12 steps are spiritual, but people can choose any kind of higher power greater than themselves to look to during the process.
+The 12 steps are a spiritual program designed to help people work through addiction within the support of a community.
+People can choose any kind of higher power greater than themselves to look to during the process.
 The word “god” was part of the original documents of Alcoholics Anonymous, but the overall idea is to undergo spiritual growth while learning the twelve steps and twelve traditions.
 The idea of working with a higher power is part of each of the twelve steps, so it’s important to establish it early on.

 The 12 steps are designed to help work to expel the obsession to drink or use drugs.
 The goal here is to enable the addicted person to live a happy, healthy, and manageable life.